Gravitational Wave imprints of the Doublet Left-Right Symmetric Model: Summary and conclusions

 The non-observation of a right-handed current at colliders puts a lower bound on the scale $v_R$ to be around 20 TeV.
 Due to the hierarchy $v_R \gg v$, the $SU(2)_R\times U(1)_{B-L}$-breaking dynamics is decoupled from the EWPT.
 We chose the scale $v_R=20,~30,$ and $50$ TeV to study the possible detection of GW background at the planned observatories.
 For these values of $v_R$, complementary searches for new scalars of DLRSM are feasible at future colliders.

-We imposed a discrete left-right symmetry on the model.
 Our analysis was carried out using the {\textit{simple basis}} defined in ref.\,\cite{Karmakar:2022iip}, to reduce the number of independent parameters.
 It should be noted that analysis with the full set of parameters also gives similar patterns of SFOPT in the $\rho_1-\rho_2$ and $r-w$ planes.
 The parameters in the {\textit{simple basis}} include the quartic couplings: $\l_0, \l_2, \a_0, \a_3, \rho_1, \rho_2$.
 In addition, we defined EW \vevs through the ratios $r$ and $w$.
 Most studies on LRSM take the simplified limit $r,w\rightarrow 0$.
 However, it was pointed out in refs.\,\cite{Bernard:2020cyi,Karmakar:2022iip} that the DLRSM phenomenology allows for significant deviation from this limit.
 Therefore, we also scanned over $r$ and $w$.

 We constructed the one-loop finite temperature effective potential for each parameter point and analyzed the nature of PT using the package \texttt{CosmoTransitions}.
 Due to the large separation between $v_R$ and the EW scale, the effective potential depends solely on the background field value of the neutral CP-even scalar, $\chi^0_{Rr}$.
 The condition for SFOPT, $\xi_c>1$ was used to identify viable regions of the parameter space.
 SFOPT favors small values of the quartic coupling $\rho_1\lesssim \mathcal{O}(10^{-1})$, which leads to $m_{H_3} \ll v_R$.
 This feature has also been observed in other variants of LRSM, discussed in refs.\,\cite{Brdar:2019fur, Graf:2021xku, Li:2020eun}.